FaminEatr/SuperPrimeFinder/README.md

 # SuperPrimeFinder
 An algorithm that can find all the primes on the positive number line.
 What fun!

+TODO - Duplicate program and data structures in C++ and run parallel on GPU

 Here's how it works, super simplified -

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~